MicrosoftDocs/power-platform/power-virtual-agents/analytics-sessions.md

-By default, you can download up to seven days of sessions from the past 30 days directly from the Power Virtual Agents portal.
+By default, you can download up to seven days of bot conversation transcript sessions from the past 30 days directly from the Power Virtual Agents portal.

 You can also download and view chat transcripts in the Power Apps portal.

 Lastly, you can manage the retention period for transcripts.
 This can be useful if you want to increase the date range from 30 days to something else.

-## Download session information from the Power Virtual Agents portal
+## Download session transcript information from the Power Virtual Agents portal

 1. Select **Analytics** on the side navigation pane.
 Go to the **Sessions** tab.

     If your bot had a high number of sessions, they'll be broken down into multiple rows.
 Each row contains 2500 sessions.

-1. Click on each row to download the sessions for the specified timeframe.
+1. Click on each row to download the session transcripts for the specified timeframe.

     ![Sessions page](media/analytics-sessions-billing.png)